Last Updated on

 Who needs to register?

-The requirements and need to register an Assumed Business Name are organized under Pennsylvania Statutes https://www.pacode.com/secure/data/019/chapter17/subchapctoc.html.
+The requirements and need to register a Fictitious Name are organized under Pennsylvania Statutes https://www.pacode.com/secure/data/019/chapter17/subchapctoc.html.
 These requirements vary depending on the type of business entity.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.